AntonKolmakov/Bucks/README.md

 # README

+rake db:seed will create two users, admin and user

+you need to set up the currency_api_key 8402ec4f25958c6f6b9b to master.key

 - The application contains two pages: / and / admin
 - The page / displays the current dollar to ruble exchange rate, known application.